Shereefa Lloyd

 Shereefa Lloyd (born 2 September 1982 in Clarendon Park, Jamaica) is a Jamaican sprinter, who specializes in the 400 metres.

 She attended and competed for Texas Tech under coach Wes Kittley.

-At the 2007 World Championships Lloyd won a bronze medal in 4 × 400 metres relay, together with teammates Shericka Williams, Davita Prendagast and Novlene Williams.
+At the 2007 World Championships Lloyd won a bronze medal in 4 × 400 metres relay, together with teammates Shericka Williams, Davita Prendergast and Novlene Williams.
 She also reached the semi-final in the individual event, with a personal best time of 51.00 seconds.
 She was also part of the Jamaican teams that won the bronze medal at the 2008 and 2012 Summer Olympics.